-Lake Superior State University currently serves students in its region and beyond by offering twenty-three associate's degree programs, sixty-one undergraduate programs, five certificate programs, two post-baccalaureate program and one master's degree program.
+Lake Superior State University currently serves students in its region and beyond by offering twenty-four associate's degree programs, seventy-three undergraduate programs, six certificate programs, and one master's degree program.

 Courses of study at the University range from traditional, liberal arts programs to engineering and nursing.
 LSSU offers associate and baccalaureate degrees and a Masters of Arts in Curriculum and Instruction.
 Current areas of study include: